Azure/azure-powershell/src/Resources/Resources/help/New-AzTag.md

              tagKey2  tagValue2
 ```

-This command creates or updates the entire set of tags under the subscription with {subId}.
+This command creates or updates the entire set of tags on the subscription with {subId}.

-### Example 6: Creates or updates the entire set of tags under a tracked resource
+### Example 6: Creates or updates the entire set of tags on a resource

 ```powershell
 PS C:\>$Tags = @{"Dept"="Finance"; "Status"="Normal"}